Exfoliative dermatitis in dogs. Dermatitis in dogs - symptoms, diagnosis and treatment. Predisposition to dermatitis in dogs of various breeds

 Traditional methods of treatment

-Treatment folk methods must be intertwined with medication.
+Treatment traditional methods must be intertwined with medication.

-Highly effective method for the treatment of atopic dermatitis in dogs as well as cats are compresses with potatoes.
-We take fresh raw potatoes, three on a fine grater.
-We lay on the gauze and wring out.
-In the evening we apply compresses on damaged skin.
+Very effective method Potato compresses are used to treat atopic dermatitis in dogs and cats.
+Take fresh raw potatoes and grate them on a fine grater.
+Place on gauze and squeeze.
+In the evening we apply compresses to damaged skin.

-Ingredients: crushed chamomile and ivan tea flowers, two glasses of hay dust infusion, a liter of plain water, one tablespoon butter, glycerin.
-Preparation: pour 1 tablespoon of chamomile and willow tea with water and put on the fire, let it heat until it boils, cover and let it boil for 5 minutes, then add the broth and oil, mix everything and cook until a homogeneous mass is formed.
-After all the action, mix with glycerin in a one-to-one ratio.
-The ointment is already ready for use.
-Always store in the refrigerator.
-Smear four times a day for one month.
+Ingredients: crushed chamomile and fireweed flowers, two glasses of hay dust infusion, a liter of plain water, one tablespoon butter, glycerin.
+Preparation: pour 1 tablespoon of chamomile and fireweed with water and put on fire, let it heat until it boils, cover with a lid and let it boil for 5 minutes, then add the broth and oil, mix everything and cook until a homogeneous mass is formed.
+After all the action, mix with glycerin in a one to one ratio.
+The ointment is now ready for use.
+Be sure to store in the refrigerator.
+Apply four times a day for one month.

 Lotions from pears

-Recipe: one glass of chopped leaves from a young pear tree, half a liter of boiled water.
-Cooking the broth.
-We take the leaves, already crushed, fill them with strong boiling water, set them to boil for five to seven minutes.
+Recipe: one glass of crushed leaves from a young pear tree, half a liter of boiled water.
+We are preparing a decoction.
+We take the leaves, already crushed, pour in strong boiling water, and let it boil for five to seven minutes.
 We insist 12 hours.
 All is ready.
 We make lotions.

-Allergic dermatitis in dogs is difficult to treat with folk methods, but everything is real.
+Allergic dermatitis in dogs is difficult to treat with traditional methods, but everything is real.

-When breeding a family of pets, you need to learn about hereditary diseases kind.
+When raising a family of pets, you need to learn about hereditary diseases kind.

-Exclude contact of the animal with the allergen.
-Monitor nutrition.
+Avoid contact of the animal with the allergen.
+Watch your diet.
 More to spend time outdoors.

 Criteria for the severity of atopic dermatitis in dogs

-1. duration of exacerbation with mild form manifests itself 1 - 2 times a year for 2 - 3 weeks; moderately severe - 3-4 times a year, duration one - two months; severe - more than four months lasting more than two months;
+1. duration of exacerbation mild form appears 1 – 2 times a year for 2 – 3 weeks; moderately severe – 3-4 times a year, duration one to two months; severe – more than four months lasting more than two months;

-2. duration of remission: mild - six to eight months; moderately severe - two to three months; severe - one month or none at all;
+2. duration of remission: mild – six to eight months; moderately severe – two to three months; severe – one month or absent at all;

-3. prevalence (lesion area): easy - single limited spots; medium heavy - multiple lesions; severe - many lesions, merging into continuous extensive lesions with the transition to erythroderma.
+3. prevalence (area of damage): mild – isolated limited spots; medium heavy – multiple lesions; severe - many lesions merging into continuous extensive lesions with the transition to erythroderma.

-• cytology skin tests→ microbial infections → antimicrobial therapy → insufficient effect → depending on clinical symptoms: 1.evaluation of the effectiveness of insect removal → remission → hypersensitivity to insect bites; 2. biopsy; 3.
-Evaluation of the effect of scabies treatment → no response → biopsy;
+• cytology skin tests→ microbial infections→ antimicrobial therapy→ insufficient effect→ depending on clinical symptoms: 1. assessment of the effectiveness of insect removal → remission → hypersensitivity to insect bites; 2. biopsy; 3. assessment of the effect of scabies treatment → no answer → biopsy;

-• skin cytology skin scrapings → Wood lamp application, fungal cultivation → dermatophytosis.
+• skin cytology skin scrapings → Wood's lamp, fungal cultivation → dermatophytosis.

 Atopy is less common in cats than in dogs.
-And if the treatment, symptoms, causes, prevention is the same as in dogs.
+And if it occurs, the treatment, symptoms, causes, prevention are the same as in dogs.

 Disease control

-The course of atopic dermatitis must be controlled, do not forget about the examination by a doctor, this must be done every eight weeks.
-You need to check the affected skin.
-When the animal has recovered completely, then it is necessary to be examined every twelve weeks.
-All tests also need to be taken once every six months.
+The course of atopic dermatitis must be monitored, do not forget about examination by a doctor, this must be done every eight weeks.
+It is necessary to check the affected areas of the skin.
+When the animal has fully recovered, then it is necessary to be examined every twelve weeks.
+All tests must also be taken once every six months.

 Forecast

-Not life threatening, especially severe degrees use euthanasia.
-In such situations, it is impossible to do without treatment of atopic dermatitis.
-If you do not treat, then year after year, the condition of your pet is getting worse and worse, he will constantly walk and itch, comb these rashes and imagine what kind he will have, just awful.
-A small percentage is given that atopic dermatitis will go away by itself.
+Not dangerous to life, especially severe degrees use euthanasia.
+In such situations, it is impossible to do without treatment for atopic dermatitis.
+If you do not treat then, year after year, your pet’s condition becomes worse and worse, he will constantly walk and itch, scratch these rashes and imagine what kind of appearance he will have, just terrible.
+There is a small percentage that atopic dermatitis will go away on its own.

 Usually, pathological process on the skin causes the action of various allergens.